sadicLiu/facenet/notes.md

     1. Include face detection in a face detection and classification pipe line
     2. Use a threshold for the classification probability to find unknown people instead of just using the class with the highest probability
+    3. Using a frozen graph significantly speeds up the loading of the model.

 ## Questions